ipikuka/rehype-image-toolkit/README.md

 Add a **caret `^`** special directive at the start of the **alt** attribute in order to wrap the media asset with `<figure>` element adding a caption.

-Since `<figure>` is block-level element by default, **`rehype-image-hack`** unwraps it from paragraphs, splitting the text or other content around their original position.
+Since `<figure>` is block-level element by default, **`rehype-image-toolkit`** unwraps it from paragraphs, splitting the text or other content around their original position.
 There is no choice not to be extracted !

 ```markdown
 ![^Caption of the image](image.png "title")